ypollet/Sphaeroptica-1/README.md

 * pandas
 * bs4

-Make sure that only opencv-python is installed, installing other opencv packages can create some bugs
+Make sure that only opencv-python is installed, installing other opencv packages can create some bugs.

 If OpenCV and PySide6 show an error, uninstall opencv-python and use this command to install it :
 ```